SysKitTeam/docs-point/point-collaborators/lifecycle-management.md

 {% hint style="warning" %}
 **Please note!**\
-You can find more detailed information on all Lifecycle Management actions available in SysKit Point [here](../governance-and-automation/lifecycle-management/lifecycle-management-actions.md).
+You can find more detailed information on all Lifecycle Management actions available in Syskit Point [here](../governance-and-automation/lifecycle-management/lifecycle-management-actions.md).
 {% endhint %}

 All Lifecycle Management tasks assigned to you can be found on the **My Tasks screen**.